RBS to sell further stake in Direct Line

-Royal Bank of Scotland (RBS.L) said it plans to sell a part of its stake in motor insurer Direct Line Group (DLGD.L) through an offering of 229.4 million Direct Line shares.
+March 12 Royal Bank of Scotland said it plans to sell a part of its stake in motor insurer Direct Line Group through an offering of 229.4 million Direct Line shares.

 If all the Direct Line Group ordinary shares available in the offering are sold, assuming no exercise of the over-allotment option, RBS's remaining stake would comprise 49.99 percent of Direct Line Group.